bbmokhtari/django-translations/README.rst

    Europe
    Germany

-This does only **One Query** to translate any object (instance, queryset, list) plus all its relations (however much nested).
-Also the same for updating.
+This does only **ONE QUERY** to translate any object (instance, queryset, list) plus all its relations.

 Admin
 ~~~~~